crojack/linia/LINIA_TUTORIAL.md

 ## Conclusion

-Linia provides a comprehensive, professional-grade annotation solution for Linux users.
+Linia provides a comprehensive annotation solution for Linux users.
 Its centered interface design, persistent project files, and extensive drawing tools make it ideal for:

 - Technical documentation
 - Tutorial creation